AdobeDocs/experience-manager-65.en/help/forms/using/create-interactive-communication.md

 1. Insert the **Panel** component in the web channel using any of the following options:

-    * Tap a component, tap **+** and select the **Panel** component.
+    * Select a component, select **+** and select the **Panel** component.

     * From the **Component** browser panel, drag-drop the **Panel** component on the Interactive Communication.

-    * Tap the **Panel** in the **Content** browser panel and tap **Add Child Panel**.
+    * Select the **Panel** in the **Content** browser panel and select **Add Child Panel**.
 Selecting the **Add Child Panel** option displays the **Add Child Panel** dialog box.
 Enter the title and an optional description and name for the Panel component.

-1. Tap the panel from the **Content** browser to perform additional actions on the Panel such as configure, edit rules, copy, delete, and insert component.
+1. Select the panel from the **Content** browser to perform additional actions on the Panel such as configure, edit rules, copy, delete, and insert component.

    You can also drag-and-drop a panel within the **Content** browser to reflect the change in the structure of the Interactive Communication in the right pane.

 ## Synchronizing web channel with print channel {#synchronize}

-When you select Print as Master for Web Channel while creating an Interactive Communication, the Web channel is created in sync with the Print channel and the content and data binding of the Web channel is derived from the print channel and the changes made in the print channel could be reflected in the web channel when you tap Synchronize.
+When you select Print as Master for Web Channel while creating an Interactive Communication, the Web channel is created in sync with the Print channel and the content and data binding of the Web channel is derived from the print channel and the changes made in the print channel could be reflected in the web channel when you select Synchronize.

 The authors are, however, allowed to break the inheritance for components in the web channel, as required.